Eraikun/edi_aplusplusapp/README.md

-# edi_aplusplusapp
+# aplusplusapp
- task for an application as an intern at EDI gmbh
+ task for an failed application as an intern :'v